Visit the institution website for COVID‑19 updates

 - a proven ability to work with varied and challenging texts and speeches, providing a strong foundation for working at an international level

-- practical skills, such as experience of working to deadlines and using style guides
+- experience of working to deadlines and using style guides

 - contacts with potential employers and colleagues from your external training

-- contacts with our strong alumni network of linguists who work in international organisations, private bodies and independent agencies
+- access to our close-knit alumni network of linguists who work in international organisations, private bodies and independent agencies

-- evidence of translation skills, including the 10,000-word translation and 5,000-word commentary you'll complete at the end of the taught part of the course
+- evidence of translation skills, including the dissertation you'll complete at the end of the taught part of the course

-Through our extensive network of contacts we try to organise training for all students with the language services of international organisations, government departments or translation companies.
+Through our extensive network of contacts we try to organise external training for students with the language services of international organisations, government departments or translation companies.
 These opportunities provide an invaluable insight into the work of professional linguists and are highly valued by employers.
-However, they are not compulsory and not always guaranteed.
+However, they are not compulsory or guaranteed.

 - the United Nations